fcckarachi/100DaysOfCode/logs/AbdulMoizAnsari.md

 ---

 Fixed some bugs in route component.
 Handled same starting and ending destinations validation.
 Fixed form validation for select elements.
 Form is getting clear even after a validation message, tried to fix that, but remaining for tomorrow.

+Day 5
+---

+Coverted Charges Form component from uncontrolled to controlled inputs.
+Added validation for duplicate records and invalid records.
+Need to speed up a little bit.